adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 * Side-chained blockchain networks that can communicate efficiently and securely.
 * Multiplayer video games where the rules are enforced by the blockchain.
 Poker, chess, Go, and first person shooter games.
 * Investment opportunities for ventures that are specializing in predicting the price of food.
-* Contracts for powering crowdsales to finance public goods and create a sustainable economy.
+* Contracts for powering crowd sales to finance public goods and create a sustainable economy.
 * Lie detectors to know when leaders or experts are hiding the truth.
 * Prediction markets that can help us better prepare for the future.
 * Everything else that we (and You) haven’t thought of yet.